astropy/astropy-APEs/APE13.rst

 The goal of this APE is to coordinate and plan the development of spectroscopic software within the astropy project.
-The requirements for spectroscopic tools include handling and reducing observations, different types of analysis, and visualization of spectra.
+The requirements for spectroscopic tools include handling and reducing observations, different types of analysis, and supporting IO on data files used in the community.
 The goal of this APE is to provide a framework that different astronomy packages can use to coordinate the development of spectroscopic tools.
 The idea is a set of foundational packages that can then be extended to build other tools.
 As part of this coordination effort, this APE